 For help determining if your use of copyrighted materials is a fair use the USF Libraries has created a checklist linked below.
-Please feel free to contact your librarian with questions or for help with the checklist, or obtain legal advice from USF General Counsel.
+Please feel free to contact your copyright librarian with questions or to contact USF General Counsel to obtain legal advice.

 Some other links that you may find useful: